 Some other foods that are also unhealthy for hair include fried foods, colas, excessive high animal protein, artificial edible colors, alcoholic beverages, and so on.

-Now, when you know how nutrition influences the health of hair, you should be careful in selecting your foods in future so as to attain healthy and voluminous hair.
+Now that you know how nutrition influences the health of hair, you should be careful in selecting your foods in the future to attain healthy and voluminous hair.
 Eat right and stay beautiful!

 Latest posts by Shaista (see all)